openbmc/phosphor-hostlogger/README.md

 console output data, such as boot logs or Linux kernel messages printed to the system console.

+There are two modes in Host Logger.

-Host logs are stored in a temporary buffer and flushed to a file according to the policy that can be defined with service parameters.
+Buffer mode: host logs are stored in a temporary buffer and flushed to a file according to the policy that can be defined with service parameters.
 It gives the ability to save the last boot log and subsequent messages in separate files.

+Stream mode: host logs are forwarded into a server socket (e.g. a socket created by the rsyslog imuxsock module).

 ## Architecture

 Host Logger is a standalone service (daemon) that works on top of the obmc-console and uses its UNIX domain socket to read the console output.

+### The Buffer Mode
 ```
 +-------------+                                       +----------------+
 |    Host     | State  +---------------------+ Event  |   Host Logger  |